What’s Happening at SFG? see all news see all events

 The Sustainability Revolution is the largest investment opportunity in history.

-Sustainable finance refers to the process of taking environmental, social and governance (ESG) considerations into account when making investment decisions in the financial sector, leading to more long-term investments in sustainable economic activities and projects:
+Sustainable finance refers not only to the process of taking environmental, social and governance (ESG) considerations into account when making investment decisions in the financial sector, but also to the measurement of the effective positive impact of an investment strategy alongside financial returns.
+Learn more on impact investing with the Global Impact Investing Network.